Jayz2K/skin.KOver/README.md

 ![Designer screenshot](https://raw.githubusercontent.com/Jayz2K/skin.KOver/master/_screenshots/screenshot002.jpg "Designer!")

 KOver Designer is the core of KOver.
-The whole skin is build around this powerful layout manager.
-The designer has been made to be as simple as possible to use straight forward.
+The whole skin is built around this powerful layout manager.
+The designer has been made to be as simple as possible for a straight forward use.
 It works with a tree logic :

 > Section where you want to create the viewtype
     > The viewtype you want to create / editor